SKKUAutoLab/YOLACT_SKKU/README.md

 # Contact
-For questions about our paper or code, please contact [Daniel Bolya](mailto:dbolya@ucdavis.edu).
+For questions about our paper or code, please contact [Automationlab](mailto:rbgus7080@g.skku.edu).